sleeepeer/PISanitizer/README.md

 python run.py
 ```

-[Optional] If you want to test injected tasks from [SEP](https://arxiv.org/abs/2403.06833) and [Open-Prompt-Injection](https://github.com/liu00222/Open-Prompt-Injection), you may need to setup Azure OpenAI API in [evaluations/openai_configs.yaml](./evaluations/openai_configs.yaml):
+[Optional] If you want to test injected tasks from [SEP](https://arxiv.org/abs/2403.06833) and [Open-Prompt-Injection](https://github.com/liu00222/Open-Prompt-Injection), you may need to setup LLM-as-a-judge using Azure OpenAI API in [evaluations/openai_configs.yaml](./evaluations/openai_configs.yaml):

 ```yaml
 default: